GDPR and security in day-to-day work — onboarding for clinic staff

 Validi will log you out automatically after a period of inactivity.
 But that period is longer than the time it takes a colleague to open a record she shouldn't see.
 Lock the screen.

-When you have a service user on screen
+When a service user's record is on screen

-Mind what is visible in open offices or meeting rooms.
+Be mindful of what is visible in open-plan offices and meeting rooms.

 A few small habits: